kevingau/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
     The accuracy on the validation set is greater than 0.93, which give out a 100% accuracy in identifying new images.

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: